 Salesforce CMS is the content management system Salesforce products leverage.
 Salesforce CMS is used for storing and accessing documents, images, videos, knowledge articles, and more, as a central repository for your org.
-Following Salesforce’s intergated platform ideology – any assets stored in Salesforce CMS can be accessed by multiple groups of users, regardless of which ‘cloud’ product they are using.
+Following Salesforce’s intergated platform ideology – any assets stored in this app can be accessed by multiple groups of users, regardless of which ‘cloud’ product they are using.

 Salesforce CMS is a Lightning Experience app.
-Originally built for omni-channel content delivery to different ‘experiences’ (think Salesforce Communities/Experience Cloud, Salesforce Commerce Cloud), Salesforce CMS is now being embedded at many points in the Salesforce user experience, especially the role it plays in the Lightning Content Builder.
+Originally built for omni-channel content delivery to different ‘experiences’ (think Salesforce Communities/Experience Cloud, Salesforce Commerce Cloud), the app is now being embedded at many points in the Salesforce user experience, especially the role it plays in the Lightning Content Builder.

 There’s no better time to learn about Salesforce CMS.
 For the past few years, Pardot has been transitioning on to the core Salesforce platform, which means that it can leverage a number of Salesforce features.
 The new Lightning Email Builder for Pardot is a perfect example.
 Pardot users will store images in Salesforce CMS, and fetch them when building emails.
 It will put an end to Pardot files (limited storage) or other externally hosted workarounds.

-No doubt there will be plenty of questions coming about Salesforce CMS and how it works with Pardot!
-This post will give you an overview of Salesforce CMS and hopefully answer some of your questions.
+No doubt there will be plenty of questions coming about the app and how it works with Pardot!
+This post will give you an overview and hopefully answer some of your questions.

 How to Access Salesforce CMS?